 Fort Riley Housing Market Snapshot

 Fort Riley’s surrounding communities offer dramatically different price points, commutes, and lifestyles.
-The table below organizes the four primary communities by median price range and current market conditions.
-All data is directional — confirm current pricing with a local agent before making offers.
+The table below organizes the four primary communities by median price range and current market conditions — and it’s the one place on this page we track live pricing.
+All figures are directional; confirm current numbers with a local agent before making offers.

 Neighborhoods Near Fort Riley: Where Military Families Buy